 European countries applying for UNIF membership must be members of European Futnet Association (EFTA).

 The detailed information on UNIF membership - types of memberships, conditions of entry, rights and obligations of members - is available in UNIF Statutes, Articles 4-7.

 To be admitted as members, national associations as well as entities promoting futnet shall sign UNIF Ethical Charter and pay the corresponding membership fee.
-Full Membership for 2013 costs 250 EUR, Provisional and Associate Membership costs 150 EUR.
+Full and Provisional Membership cost 400 EUR, Associate Membership costs 250 EUR.